cjstoddard/Clockworkpi-uConsole/README.md

 8. Install Flatpak

 Raspberry Pi OS has the same issue as Debian, the packages tend to fall behind long before a new release is made.
 If you have programs that you want to stay up to date on, Flatpak is the way to do it.

-If you have not installed Flatpak, please do so now with "sudo apt install flatpak".
-Then to enable the repo run the following command;
+    sudo apt install flatpak
     flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo

 Now you can install programs from the Flatpak repo, which will be more up to date without breaking your install.
 For instance, if you want to install Discord, run the following;